 Ant lion communities?
 Ant lion larva have very specific habitat requirements - fine sand or dust, dry and sheltered from rain.
 As these areas are hard to find some suitable areas appear to be populated by a community of ant lion larvae.
 However there is no interaction between the various larvae - they are there because of the lack of suitable habitat elsewhere.

-The ant lion adults resemble dragonflies and lacewings, but have thicker, clubbed antennae.
+The ant lion adults are mainly nocturnal resemble dragonflies and lacewings, but have thicker, clubbed antennae.
 Adults are not strong fliers and tend to fly at night.
 They are seen in sandy areas in southern Europe from June - August.
 Adults are also carnivorous, living off smaller insects that they find crawling over vegetation.
-Myrmeleon formicarius (above) has a wing span of 35 mm and resembles a lacewing or a dull-coloured damselfly, but with long antennae.
-It flies at night in June and July.
+The Clear wing ant lion adult is above, and the Large spotted ant lion below.
+The Large spotted has a wing span of just over 8cm.
+It is easy to see the resemblance to a damselfly, but ant lions have long antennae, and tend to fly at night.

 In the UK they are usually found in wooded or shady areas, and prefer pine and oak trees, where their favourite food is aphids.
 Adults are found from May - July.
 After pupating the adults fly to the tree tops to feed on aphids, and so are seldom seen by us.
 Unusually, during mating the male is under the female.
 Females have a long ovipositor to lay their eggs in the crevices of bark on dead and decaying trees.